jason-beh/aot-blog/src/content/7-ways-to-become-a-better-developer.md

 draft: false
 ---

-This article describes how developers must always be ready to learn more and 7 ways that you can do it effectively, which u can start implementing it today.
+This article describes how developers must always be ready to learn more and 7 ways that you can do it effectively, which u can start implementing today.

 ## To Be Stagnant Or Not To Be Stagnant? 🤔

-I have come to the realization that the best of the best developers learn every week.
-Despite tight and impossible-to-meet project deadlines, they still somehow managed to cram in a bit of self-taught educational content that makes them gain a competitive edge apart from other developers.
+I have come to realize that the best of the best developers learn every week.
+Despite tight and impossible-to-meet project deadlines, they still somehow manage to cram in a bit of self-taught educational content that makes them gain a competitive edge, setting them apart from other developers.

-The bottom line is that everyone has 24 hours, but it is their willingness to continuously engage themselves in the art of learning in the technology world.
-In the technology world, the norm is already known: skills that we learned a few years ago or even months ago may be obsolete and 'useless' in terms of industrial demand.
+The bottom line is that everyone has 24 hours, but it is their willingness to continuously engage themselves in the art of learning in the technology world that makes them more respected in their line of work.
+In the technology world, the norm is already known: skills that we learned a few years ago or even months ago may be obsolete and ‘useless’ in terms of industrial demand.

 Hmm, but what are the things that they do to learn?